 This is a kind of polyphenol, which isn’t an antioxidant, per se, but acts much in the same way.
 When combined, antioxidants and resveratrol will boost your parrot’s immune system.

 Can Parrots Eat Green Grapes?

 Green grapes contain fewer antioxidants, meaning that they’re just a tasty treat.
 They’re prized for their smooth texture and gentle flavors.

 Can You Give Parrots Grapes with Seeds?

 The seeds found in grapes are safe for a parrot to eat.
 In fact, they also contain nutrients and antioxidants.

 How Many Grapes Can I Feed My Parrot?

-Only feed your parrot 1-2 grapes a week.
-Because of the sugar content, you need to ration out the number of grapes your parrot eats.
-Even though these fruits seem harmless, a parrot’s metabolism is carefully balanced.
+Only feed your parrot 2-4 grapes a week.
+Because of the high sugar content, you need to ration out the number of grapes your parrot eats.
+Also, your parrot should eat many different types of fruit, such as guava and kiwi.

 Your parrot may beg for more grapes.
-Without seeds, greens, and pellets to balance its system, the parrot may grow ill.
-Grapes are a treat, not a meal.
+Without seeds, greens, and pellets to balance its system, your parrot may become unwell.
+Grapes aren’t a meal.
 Your parrot needs to maintain a well-balanced diet and an active lifestyle.